bartmcleod/VrmlParser/README.md

 The parser is implemented in JavaScript and can be run by node from the command line.
 An example is added: `vrml-parser.js`.
 Just run
 `node vrml-parser.js` on the command line to see the experimental output.

-To parse a different file, edit `vrml-parser.js` and change the path to the `test.wrl` file that is being loaded, or paste the contents of your VRML file into `test.wrl`.
+To parse a different file, edit `vrml-parser.js` and change the path to the `wrl/test.wrl` file that is being loaded, or paste the contents of your VRML file into `wrl/test.wrl`.

-Originally, `test.wrl` contains the same content as the `house.wrl` from the ThreeJs examples, except for an occasional typo I had to fix to make the parser succeed.
+Originally, `wrl/test.wrl` contains the same content as the `house.wrl` from the ThreeJs examples, except for an occasional typo I had to fix to make the parser succeed.

 ### How to use the parser in the browser

 *For your convenience, a pre-parsed `vrml.js` has been added to the project.
 It is ready for you to use in a browser.
 It exposes the vrmlParser global variable as the parser.*

-*Also, you may serve the example.html file locally, for example using the built-in webserver that comes with php, to see a working example of the VrmlParser and the ThreeJsRenderer.
-Currently, it offers no navigation options, so you can't walk through.*
+*Also, you may serve the example.html file locally, for example using the built-in webserver that comes with php, to see a working example of the VrmlParser and the ThreeJsRenderer.*

 To use the parser in the Browser, you cannot make use of the nodeJs approach, you will have to generate a browser friendly version of the parser.
 It can be generated using the following command: